artrexdenthur/legacy-chronicler/README.md

 ## Use Description

-This is currently being served by Heroku at (https://legacy-chronicler.herokuapp.com/)
+This is currently being served by Heroku at https://legacy-chronicler.herokuapp.com/ You can create an account there and create records of your playthroughs of available Legacy games, and view playthroughs other players have posted

 ## Project Requirements